Buying a small business

 For information to be protected under a Confidentiality Deed:-

-1. it must have the necessary quality of confidence, that is, it cannot be information known to the public already;
+1. it cannot be information already known to the public;

 2. it must be a product of the mind that confers a confidential nature on that information; and